Alokkumar-8467/The-Complete-JavaScript/003_Data_Types/Readme.md

 # Data Types in JavaScript

-Data Types in JavaScript There are two types of data types in JavaScript.
+There are two types of data types in JavaScript.
 Primitive

 Non Primitive